 Vaudeville in two acts.

-Book and lyrics by Alan Jay Lerner.
+Book by Alan Jay Lerner.

 The Cooper family: Front, Johnny (Johnny Stewart) and Elizabeth (Cheryl Archer).

 Back, Susan (Nanette Fabray) and Sam (Ray Middleton).

 Cast: Singing roles -- Susan Cooper (soprano/belt), Sam Cooper (bass baritone), Elizabeth Cooper, Johnny Cooper, Mary Jo, George Hamilton Beacon, Jonathan Anderson, Charlie, Hank, Will, Tim, three children, Slade, Boylan, Harvey, Leffcourt, Miss Horoscope (coloratura soprano), Miss Mysticism, Miss Ideal Man, Mr. Cynic, ensemble of vaudevillians, townspeople, minstrels.